 Another advantage is that manual focus is more straightforward.
 The focusing mechanism works on both lenses simultaneously, and the image that appears in the viewfinder is large enough to see clearly if it is entirely in focus.
 Screens or focus foils could also be used for more precision.

 Film SLR cameras were a bit of the evolution of TLRs.
 They managed to do the same but using a single lens and in a much smaller body.
 In English, they are called SLR ( Single Lens Reflex) to distinguish them from the twin-lens system.

 EVIL cameras are the natural evolution of SLR cameras.

-The only significant difference is that they do not use an optical viewfinder (they do not therefore need a moving mirror, pentaprism and all the internal mechanical part used by SLRs)
+The only significant difference is that they do not use an optical viewfinder (they do not, therefore, need a moving mirror, pentaprism, and all the internal mechanical part used by SLRs)

 - Some EVIL cameras are smaller and lighter than the typical SLR camera.
 But other models, especially in professional ranges, are very similar in size to SLRs.

 - Mirrorless cameras have fewer moving parts (the whole mirror mechanism that has to go up and down with every shot)